SarcevicAntonio/si-web-components/README.md

 - index.html is our entry website

-  - note: you can serve this file with `npx http-server` or a different way to start a local server
+  - note: you can serve this file with `npx serve` or a different way to start a local server

 - /native/ contains native HTMLElement-based Web Component implementation